Celts to the Crèche: Day 19

 “Life of Bathilde” in Jo Ann McNamara, ed and trans.
 Sainted Women of the Dark Ages.
 Durham, NC: Duke University Press, 1992.

 Musée Alfred Bonno.
 Chelles, France.
-NOTE: this museum has closed and from what I understand, it’s treasures have been taken to the Louvre. (some of Bathilde’s clothes and even her blonde braided hair are housed in this museum along with relics from Chelle’s first Abbess Bertille who was sent from the Jouarre Abbey)
+NOTE: this museum has temporarily closed, but Bathilde’s items are still there being cared for until the museum is transferred to another location. (some of Bathilde’s clothes and even her blonde braided hair are housed in this museum along with relics from Chelle’s first Abbess Bertille who was sent from the Jouarre Abbey)

 Nelson, Janet.
 “Queens as Jezebels: the careers of Brunhild and Balthild in Merovingian History, ” in Baker, Derek, ed.
 Medieval Women.
 Oxford: Basil Blackwell for The Ecclesiastical History Society, 1978, 1985 reprint.